 “Although Malawi did not suffer much from the Covid-19 in terms of deaths and those affected by the pandemic but nevertheless the economic hardships inform of slow businesses, loss of jobs for some within and outside the country has made a huge impact that has been felt by many on our land and this led to the suffering of many relying on the small businesses.“

 Through Mercy we have supplied water buckets and soap or sanitizer to the schools with which we work.
 We have also provided each of our girls with two cloth face masks, purchased from a local tailor.
-The long school closure has involved quite a bit of hardship and we have an appeal for funding to help with that.
+The school closures have involved quite a bit of hardship and we have an appeal for funding to help with that.

-We are glad that all but two girls (out of 138) returned to school.
+We are glad that all but two girls (out of 138) returned to school in Sept/Oct.
 One was married during the first closure period and we have not been able to find any information about the other.

-This year we are supporting 139 girls across the six schools, the additional place being funded by the Thompson Fund.
+This year (2021) we are supporting 139 girls across the six schools, the additional place being funded by the Thompson Fund.
+Mercy is not visiting any school until the situation becomes very much safer.

-Our photo exhibition is on tour but you can watch it here without leaving home.
-Watch out for info on our Events page for where it will be hanging over the next few months.
+Our photo exhibition helps us to tell the world why girls’ education matters.
+Watch our Events page for where the photos will be hanging over the next few months.
 We hope it gives you a flavour of our work in Malawi.

-The next school year starts in January 2021 and MMF will pay the fees of, and support, 139 girls across six schools, including seven girls at a school for Deaf children in Embangweni.
+The new school year started in January 2021 and in this year MMF will pay the fees of, and support, 139 girls across six schools, including seven girls at a school for Deaf children in Embangweni.
 We work with the CCAP Synod of Livingstonia, Mchengautuba Community Day Secondary School in Mzuzu and with the RC Diocese of Karonga.

 At least one MMF Trustee visits the schools we support in Malawi each year as part of our governance.
 This did not happen, of course, in 2020.